Renormalization of the gluon distribution function in the background field formalism: General definitions and setup

 \subsection{Expansion around a background field}

-In order to calculate the evolution of the gluon distribution~\eqref{eq:gluon-def} induced by UV renormalization, we are using the background field method.\footnote{The DGLAP evolution was derived in Ref.~\cite{Bassetto:1998uv} in the target light-cone gauge using the ML prescription as well, but using the formalism developed in Ref.~\cite{Curci:1980uw}, involving on-shell partons instead of background fields. } Namely, we are splitting the gluon field into a background contribution and a fluctuation contribution, as
+In order to calculate the expansion of the gluon distribution in renormalized perturbation theory, starting from the operator definition Eq.~\eqref{eq:gluon-def_T-ord}, we are using the background field method.\footnote{The DGLAP evolution was derived in Ref.~\cite{Bassetto:1998uv} in the target light-cone gauge using the ML prescription as well, but using the formalism developed in Ref.~\cite{Curci:1980uw}, involving on-shell partons in the target instead of background fields.
+Using on-shell partons produces unphysical IR divergence as artifacts, whereas the use of the background field method allows us to check that no IR divergence arises in the one loop correction to the parton distributions and their UV renormalization. } Namely, we are splitting the renormalized gluon field into a background contribution and a fluctuation contribution, as

 at the gauge field level and